 Portland has several different kinds of industrial areas: manufacturing/distribution, incubator and mixed.
-For this EOA analysis, Columbia Harbor alone has been classified as a manufacturing/distribution industrial district.
+For this section of the EOA analysis, the Columbia Harbor geography includes the geographies of Harbor and Airport Districts and Harbor Access Lands combined.
+Columbia Harbor has been classified as a manufacturing/distribution industrial district.
 The Central City industrial districts of Central Eastside and Lower Albina are considered incubator, meaning they include a broader mix of industries.
 This mix is reflected in recent zoning amendments allowing greater amounts of office product - normally restricted within industrial sanctuaries - for information and design services.
-The Columbia Corridor (east of NE 82nd Ave) and the Dispersed Industrial areas are considered mixed industrial areas.
+The Columbia Corridor (east of NE 82nd Ave) and the Dispersed Employment areas are considered mixed industrial areas.